YasarMert/YasarMert/README.md

 - 👋 Hi, I’m @YasarMert
-- 👀 I’m interested in Learning to program
+- 👀 I’m interested in programming and translating
-- 🌱 I’m currently learning nothing, but i know some c# and javascript but at the basic level.
+- 🌱 I currently dont do anything special other than studying for uni.

-- 📫 How to reach me? @yasarmerturkmen
+- 📫 How to reach me?
+For now, u cant.
+(Other than github)

 <!---
 YasarMert/YasarMert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.